 Note: Cisco Umbrella provides log retention for the mid (Insights) and top (Platform) tier product packages only.
 If you are using the lowest tier package (Professional), you cannot collect log data from Cisco Umbrella.
-For more information about the Cisco Umbrella product packages, refer to their website.
+For more information about the Cisco Umbrella product packages, refer to the vendor website.

-Important: By design, Cisco Umbrella will export log data only to an AWS S3 bucket.
+Important: By design, Cisco Umbrella only exports log data to an Amazon S3 bucket.
 Because of this limitation, log collection requires a USM Anywhere Sensor deployed in an AWS account.
 However, you can use another deployed Sensor type to configure an AlienApp for Cisco Umbrella API connection to support response actions.

 For more information about deploying an additional USM Anywhere Sensor in an AWS environment, see Adding an Additional Sensor for Other AWS Accounts.

-Before the USM Anywhere can collect the Umbrella log data, you must set up Amazon S3 log management in your Cisco Umbrella deployment.
-This requires that you have a self-managed S3 bucket in an AWS account that is configured to accept uploads from the Umbrella Service.
+Before the USM Anywhere can collect the Umbrella log data, you must set up Amazon Simple Storage Service (S3) log management in your Cisco Umbrella deployment.
+This requires that you have a self-managed Amazon S3 bucket in an Amazon Web Service (AWS) account that is configured to accept uploads from the Umbrella Service.
 For detailed information about this configuration, refer to this article: https://support.umbrella.com/hc/en-us/articles/231248448-Cisco-Umbrella-Log-Management-in-Amazon-S3#self-bucket

 Note: USM Anywhere currently does not support the Cisco-managed buckets in Amazon S3.